influxdata/ifql/docs/SPEC.md

 Types are never explicitly declared as part of the syntax.
 Types are always inferred from the usage of the value.

-TODO(nathanielc): Specify how type inference works.
-Currently it doesn't work ;)
+[IMPL#315](https://github.com/influxdata/ifql/issues/315) Specify type inference rules

 #### Boolean types